 “India- the land of majesty”, truly lives upon this designation.
 As it’s an adobe of the world’s largest population of “Bravest cat- Tigers”.
-India’s got a total of 48 “tiger reserves” and “National Parks” as these Tiger Reserves of India are the safest home to these wild species.
+India got a total of 48 “tiger reserves” and “National Parks” as these Tiger Reserves of India are the safest home to these wild species.
 Tigers roam fearlessly in the jungles of India with sheer pride.
 These reserves are actual heaven for not only the animals but also for the visitors it attracts, because of the panoramic charm they hold.
-All reserves are blessed with rich and rare flora and fauna.
+All Tiger Reserves in India are blessed with rich and rare flora and fauna.
 To sight this heroic carnivore and diverse landscapes, you need to have a real jungle expedition so that you can sense the goosebumps when the big cat comes around your jungle safari jeep.
-Here we are presenting you with top 5 tiger reserves of India for your daring jungle expedition.
+Here we are presenting you with top 5 tiger reserves in India for your daring jungle expedition.

 40% of the Outsider Travellers Choose These packages

 • 100% Verified Stays • No Booking Fees • 35K + Reviews by Travellers

 Top 5 Tiger Reserves in India to Spot Bengal Tigers